COSTA RICA TROPICAL LOWLANDS PHOTOGRAPHY WORKSHOP

 - Personal Items

-- Local Guide tips
+- Local Guide and driver tips

 You will need to walk about 300 feet on cobbled path with your camera gear and comfortable getting into and out of the boats at Tortuguero National Park.
 Our shooting takes place close to the lodges in most cases.